Resolving Microscopic Correlated Electron Dynamics via 2000-Qubit Quantum Simulation: Introduction

+In this work, we resolve this question by combining microscopic modeling, controlled quantum simulation, and dynamical scaling analysis.
+Starting from a low-temperature electron model of 1T-TaS$_2$, we make the connection to the TFIM, amenable to quantum simulation, and then derive an effective Hamiltonian of the TFIM in the low-energy sector using a Schrieffer--Wolff transformation~\cite{bravyi2011schrieffer}, showing that domain-wall motion in our quantum simulations is governed by second-order single-particle tunnelling processes.
+The intrinsic tunnelling processes occur on timescales much shorter than the observed reconfiguration dynamics and therefore do not set the relaxation rate; instead, the rate is controlled by slow, quasi-static fluctuations of local biases that intermittently enable tunnelling.

+This picture is supported by a scaling collapse of the reconfiguration rate as a function of effective temperature and transverse field, revealing only a weak dependence on the tunnelling control parameter.
+The absence of the expected strong tunnelling scaling provides direct evidence that domain-wall relaxation is noise assisted rather than tunnelling limited.
+Despite differences in global charge evolution between experiment and simulation, the elementary local processes governing domain-wall motion are identical in both systems.

-Our results provide a microscopic mechanism for domain wall relaxation in 1T-TaS$_2$, connecting local spin dynamics in a quantum simulator to macroscopic observables in a real material.
-This establishes a new application of quantum simulation: resolving non-equilibrium relaxation pathways in strongly correlated systems.
+Our results establish a microscopic, noise-driven mechanism for domain-wall relaxation in 1T-TaS$_2$ and demonstrate how programmable quantum simulators can be used to disentangle intrinsic quantum processes from environmental effects in strongly correlated materials.
+More broadly, this work highlights quantum simulation as a powerful approach for resolving non-equilibrium relaxation pathways in complex quantum matter.